hugolu/learn-scala/scala-cookbook/collections.md

 ## Choosing a Collection Class

 ### Choosing a sequence
-- Should the sequence be indexed (like an array), allowing rapid access to any ele‐ ments, or should it be implemented as a linked list?
+- Should the sequence be indexed (like an array), allowing rapid access to any elements, or should it be implemented as a linked list?
 - Do you want a mutable or immutable collection?

 |   | Immutable | Mutable |